cyanreg/cyanrip/README.md

 Note that deemphasising (enabled by default) will raise the bit depth of the output files, as filtering is done at a much higher precision, 64 bits, rather than 16-bits.

+Some CDs may have been mastered with preemphasis, but don't actually signal it via the track substream properties.
+In such cases, if known, deemphasis can be forced via the `-E` flag.

 Paranoia status count